 Here's What You Do:

-Vacuum the condenser coils.
+- Vacuum the condenser coils.
 When dust accumulates on the coils, the condenser has to work a lot harder to maintain the proper temperature.
-That means bigger electric bills and a shorter life for your overworked freezer.
-To avoid these problems, give the coils a thorough cleaning every three months (monthly if you have pets).
-You'll find them on the back or the underside of the unit.
+That translates into bigger electric bills, and a shorter life for your overworked freezer.
+To avoid these problems, give the coils a thorough cleaning every three months (monthly if you have one or more furry indoor pets).
+You'll find the coils on the backside or the underside of the unit.
 Just unplug your freezer, and vacuum them off.
 It's as easy as that.
+(Be sure to plug your freezer back in when you're done, so your food doesn't thaw).

-Clean the drain hole and pan.
-If you have a self-defrosting freezer, you don't have to deal with the chore of defrosting your freezer, but you do need to keep the drain hole clear, so the unit can get rid of the water from its daily defrost cycles.
+- Clean the drain hole and pan.
+If you have a self-defrosting freezer (most upright freezers are), you don't have to deal with the chore of defrosting your freezer, but you do need to keep the drain hole clear, so the unit can get rid of the water from its daily defrost cycles.
 To tackle this task, unplug your freezer.
 Then, locate your freezer's drain hole, and clean out any mineral deposits or gunk that may be clogging it.
 While you're at it, take a minute to wash out the drain pan.
+Repeat this process every three months, so you don't develop any clogs.

-Check the seal.
+- Check the seal.
 A tight sealing door helps your freezer to maintain a constant temperature without having to work too hard to do it.
 Inspect the rubber gasket on the door for any cracks or damage that could prevent it from making a good seal.
 Then, shut a dollar bill in the door, and see if you can pull it out easily, if you can (or you found damage during your inspection), it's time to replace the gasket.
+Just do a web search for your fridge model and "rubber gasket."
+That should turn up several sources for a replacement.
 If the gasket is still good, just give it a quick cleaning to remove any dirt or stickiness that may prevent it from sealing properly.

 - Keep your freezer a good distance from the wall, so it doesn't overheat.
 Consult the owner's manual that came with your freezer, for specific space recommendations.